thefrontside/frontside.com/src/pages/blog/2020-05-26-github-actions-pull_request.md

 ---
 templateKey: blog-post
 title: >-
-  Gihub Actions: a deep dive into pull_request
+  Github Actions: a deep dive into pull_request
 date: 2020-05-26T05:00:00.000Z
 author: Min Kim
 description: >-
   We have put together specific behaviors and information that you’ll need to use pull_request as a trigger for your Github Actions workflow.
 tags:
   - github-actions
-  - continous-delivery
+  - continuous-delivery
 img: /img/2020-05-26-github-actions-pull_request-social-media.png
 ---
 ![Gihub Actions: a deep dive into pull_request](/img/2020-05-26-github-actions-pull_request-intro.png)